google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 ## Conclusion

 Puppeteer makes it easy to server-side render pages by running headless Chrome, as a companion, on your web server.
-My favorite "feature" this approach is that you can literally **improve loading performance and the indexability of your app** without significant code changes** to your app!
+My favorite "feature" of this approach is that you can literally **improve loading performance and the indexability of your app** without significant code changes** to your app!

 Note: If you're curious to see a working app that uses the techniques described